 Business Intelligent Reporting through your Freight Payment Service

-The real thrust of Freight Payment business today is actionable information that shippers receive via the web or create from their Freight Payment provider's website with ad hoc reports.
+The real thrust of Freight Bill Payment business today is actionable information that shippers receive via the web or create from their Freight Bill Payment provider's website with ad hoc reports.
 Sophisticated reporting tools now allow clients to easily perform calculations, create graphics, generate pivot tables, and e-mail reports on a scheduled basis.
-Many Freight Payment providers employ web services in their overall strategy to help their clients streamline the way they exchange information, and obtain management information and reporting.
+Many Freight Bill Payment providers employ web services in their overall strategy to help their clients streamline the way they exchange information, and obtain management information and reporting.

-Freight Payment Providers: What's Important
+Freight Bill Payment Providers: What's Important

 It is very important to realize that this traditional model has been in place since the 1920's.
 It is also important to monitor your freight payment and audit service closely, as some companies have misappropriated funds.
 To avoid this potential pit fall address the below list with your provider.